telerik/xaml-docs/knowledge-base/kb-restrictfirstaxis-to-chartpanewidth.md

 ---
-title: How To Restrict the First Axis Label to be Within the Chart Pane Width
+title: Restrict the First Axis Label to be Within the RadChartView Pane Width
-description: "How to restrict the first axis label to be within the Chart Pane width of CartesianChart element."
+description: "How to restrict the first axis label to be within the Chart plot area width of CartesianChart element."
 type: how-to
-page_title: How to restrict the first axis Label to be within the Chart Pane width of RadCartesianChart for WPF.
+page_title: Avoid first axis label to be rendered outside of the plot area clip.
 slug: kb-restrictfirstaxis-to-chartpanewidth
 position: 0
 tags: axis, chart pane, label, cartesianchart